Siddhant/ddp/decap+inductances/README.md

 .ends
 ```

 Edit the values to change the electrical parameters of the pi-model of the wire segment.

+4. The name of the ".cir" file generated.